Burbon13/PriceAnalyzer/README.md

 By double clicking any product, a new window containing the picture and the link of the product is brought up.

 ![Image](readme_pics/new_iphone.png)

+The user only needs to click "Add" and the products is saved, along with it's current price.